 At my first research on the internet, I came across this website of the Portuguese Ministry of agriculture, region North, a manual for the beekeeper.
 Manual apicultor

-Read more about keeping bees in Portugal-2
+Read more about our experiences with beekeeping in Portugal

 Some more Portuguese beekeeper words

 Hi, my name is Jaswant.
 I come from India, but now I’m living in Portugal.
 I want a job on a Bee farm.
 I was a bee keeper in India from 2013 to 2018.
 I have good experience.
 So can you provide me a job?